We all have bumps in the road, but we need not let that stop us from continuing on the road we are supposed to walk and in trusting God.

 —Philippians 4:6-7 (HCSB)

 (I encourage you to look up Phil.
 4:6-7 in different versions including NKJV, NLT, & NIV.)

 And after you give it to God, NEVER TAKE IT BACK.

 We shouldn't want to be like that—but that is kind of what we could be saying if we take (or want to take) something back into our own hands after we were supposed to have given it to God!

-Let's take the challenge: trust God and His timing!
+We should take the challenge, and trust God and His timing!

 You see, if you give something to God, things change.

 You can find peace, just like Philippians 4 was talking about, and you don't have to worry, either.
 God's got it, and He will make all things good in His timing for those who seek Him.